demetrebadzaradze/very-cool-file/README.md

 # very-cool-file
-please for love of god dont run this on any computer
+please for love of god do not run this on any computer